PennLINC/qsirecon/docs/builtin_pipelines.rst

 ====================================

 Identical to :ref:`mrtrix_singleshell_ss3t_ACT-hsvs` except FSL's FAST is used for tissue segmentation.
-This workflow is not recommended.
+This pipeline is not recommended.
-This workflow produces :ref:`mrtrix_dwi_outputs`.
+This pipeline produces :ref:`mrtrix_dwi_outputs`.

 .. _mrtrix_singleshell_ss3t_noACT:

 ``mrtrix_singleshell_ss3t_noACT``
 =================================

-This workflow uses the ``ss3t_csd_beta1`` algorithm :footcite:p:`dhollander2016novel` to estimate FODs for white matter, and cerebrospinal fluid using *single shell (DTI) acquisitions*.
+This pipeline uses the ``ss3t_csd_beta1`` algorithm :footcite:p:`dhollander2016novel` to estimate FODs for white matter, and cerebrospinal fluid using *single shell (DTI) acquisitions*.
 The white matter FODs are used for tractography with no T1w-based anatomical constraints.
-This workflow produces :ref:`mrtrix_dwi_outputs`.
+This pipeline produces :ref:`mrtrix_dwi_outputs`.

 .. _pyafq_tractometry:

 ``pyafq_tractometry``
 =====================

-This workflow uses the AFQ :footcite:p:`pyafq2` implemented in Python :footcite:p:`pyafq` to recognize major white matter pathways within the tractography, and then extract tissue properties along those pathways.
+This pipeline uses the AFQ :footcite:p:`pyafq2` implemented in Python :footcite:p:`pyafq` to recognize major white matter pathways within the tractography, and then extract tissue properties along those pathways.
 See the `pyAFQ documentation <https://yeatmanlab.github.io/pyAFQ/>`_ .